SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 ![LWM2M single device registration form - mandatory with psk](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page1-psk.png)

 The second step covers the configuration of the bootstrap settings.
-This configuration enables the device to connect to the Cumulocity LWM2M bootstrap server.
+This configuration enables the device to connect to the {{< product-c8y-iot >}} LWM2M bootstrap server.
 Refer to [Bootstrap settings](#lwm2m-device-registration-bootstrap-settings) below for details about the fields.

 ![LWM2M single device registration form - bootstrap](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page2-1.png)